Appkube-awsx/awsx-getelementdetails/specs/ECS/ecs-api-spec.md

-# list of subcommands and options for EC2
+# list of subcommands and options for ECS

 | S.No | CLI Spec|  Description
 |------|----------------|----------------------|